africanvisionmalawi/avm-site/src/pages/index.md

   imageId: ''
   photo: "/img/mainphoto_celebrate.jpg"
   excerpt: Most fundraising comes from personal donations.
 You can help us through
-    regular monthly giving; leaving a legacy; pledging gifts from a birthday or anniversary;
-    or running a fundraising event.
-Please consider one or more of these as it’s so easy to help
+    regular monthly giving; leaving a legacy; pledging gifts from a birthday; or running a fundraising event.
+Please consider one or more of these as it’s so easy to help.
   featured: false

 ---